-We plan to provide articles for this space on a periodic basis.
-The subjects will be related to items, subjects and/or events featured by museum exhibits.
+We will provide articles for this space on a periodic basis.
+The subjects will be related to items, subjects and/or exhibits featured in the museum.

 We invite individuals to submit articles of interest.
 Your article will be considered for future publication.
 Please provide source and proper credit for submitted information.

 Information for this article was edited from papers of authors for the